SentinelOne Singularity Platform logo

 For how long have I used the solution?

-I have been working with SentinelOne Singularity Complete for the last 2.5 years.
+I have been using SentinelOne Singularity Endpoint for a little over two years.

 What do I think about the stability of the solution?